reflectoring/reflectoring.github.io/_posts/tips/logging/2018-08-13-log-server.md

 Let's widen the search to another component and try again... .

 **Day n:**
-We finally found the information we needed to fix the bug after playing e-mail ping pong with the ops people for n days.
+We finally found the information we needed to fix the bug after playing email ping pong with the ops people for n days.

 **No need to say that this kind of turnaround makes fixing evasive bugs an unproductive task that no one really wants to be involved in.**